Don’t have time to look for great TV deals? Missed out on Black Friday and Cyber Monday deals? You can find the best smart TV at a great price.

 - Edge lighting means that there are only LED strips around the edges of the TV.
 This leads to lower quality contrast and color, but it’s also more affordable.

-- If you’re looking for the best discounts, then you may simply have to make due with edge lighting – which is totally fine!
+- If you’re looking for the best discounts, then you may simply have to make do with edge lighting – which is totally fine!
 However, a full array will generally offer better display quality.

 - You should also pay attention to something called local dimming